pdegner/pdegner.github.io/Machine_Learning/car_damage/sup_summary.md

 Part 1 of this project seeks to classify images of cars as damaged or whole.

-Part 2 applies masking to the images that outline the damage on the car.
+Part 2 applies masking to the images that outlines the damage on the car.

 ## Data